 Abstract.
-In this paper we present an application for the construction of mutual fund portfolios.
-It is based on a combination of Intelligent Methods, namely an argumentation based decision making framework and a forecasting algorithm combining Genetic Algorithms (GA), MultiModel Partitioning (MMP) theory and Extended Kalman Filters (EKF).
-The argumentation framework is employed in order to develop mutual funds performance models and to select a small set of mutual funds, which will compose the final portfolio.
-The forecasting algorithm is employed in order to forecast the market status (inflating or deflating) for the next investment period.
-The knowledge engineering approach and application development steps are also discussed.
+In the current contribution, an application for constructing mutual fund portfolios is presented.
+This approach comprises of several Intelligent Methods, namely an argumentation based decision making framework and a hybrid evolutionary forecasting algorithm which combines Genetic Algorithms (GA), MultiModel Partitioning (MMP) theory and Extended Kalman Filters (EKF).
+Specifically, the argumentation framework is employed in order to develop mutual funds performance models and to select a small set of mutual funds, which will compose the final portfolio.
+On the other hand, the hybrid evolutionary forecasting algorithm is applied in order to forecast the market status (inflating or deflating) for the next investment period.
+The knowledge engineering approach and application development steps are also presented and discussed.